JasonMFry/qmk_firmware/docs/newbs_getting_started.md

 For example, to build a firmware for a Clueboard 66% you would use:

     qmk compile -kb clueboard/66/rev3 -km default

+To find your keyboard's name look in the `keyboards` folder.
+There you will find a folder called `qmk_firmare/keyboards/clueboard/66/rev3`, or for those with a non-clueboard keyboard, `qmk_firmare/keyboards/board/name/rev`.
+You would then do

+    qmk compile -kb board/name/rev -km default

+Note that your keyboard may not have a `rev`, this is just an example.

 When it is done you should have a lot of output that ends similar to this: